AIMLab-UBC/BMEG310/FinalProject/FinalProjectOvervew.md

 ## Deliverables

-**Part 1:** Progress DE analysis Report
+**Part 1:** Progress DE Analysis Report
+* Purpose: finish differential expression analysis part of the project and get feedback from the teaching team.
+This will be a good opportunity to adjust course and get early feedback before putting together the final report.
+This report will not be marked but the TAs will provide feedback on the analysis.
+That said, if a team does not submit this portion, the mark allocated to DE analysis portion of the project will be forfeited.
 * This report should be organised and contain the following sections:
     * **Introduction/Abstract:** Should summarize the contents of the report, including an overview of the approach, dataset used, and expected results
+    * **Analysis Workflow:** Give a detailed description of your analysis workflow including the algorithms (approaches) you have tried and the patient variables you have investigated.
-    * **Project Goal:** Should provide a clear summary of the result you are hoping to obtain through analysis, as well as the research question on which you are operating.
+    * **Results:** Should provide a clear summary of the result you have obtained through analysis, as well as the research question on which you are operating.
 This may be very specific or general, depending on the angle of your investigation, but should convey the importance of your work.
-    * **Analysis Plan:** Give a detailed description of your planned workflow and analysis plan including the algorithms you would like to use and the patient variables you would like to investigate.
-    * **Challenges:** Use this section to address any difficulties you are encountering, or expect you will encounter.
+    * **Challenges:** Use this section to address any difficulties you are encountering, or expect you will encounter as you make progress with the project.
 This may include limitations of a current approach or a lack of meaningful results.
 Please explain why you believe this problem is occurring, and highlight any limitations in your data you have found.
-You may also include a section for serious computational errors or bugs if they are seriously holding you back, but it would be preferred that most errors encountered are posted to Piazza.
-    * **Timeline and Duties:** Discuss progress up to this point, as well as a list of tasks that still need to be completed.
-For each group member, provide a list of work done and tasks to which they have contributed, as well as a list of tasks to which they are assigned moving forwards.
+    * **Duties and contributions:** For each group member, provide a list of work done and tasks to which they have contributed, as well as a list of tasks to which they are assigned moving forward.
 Note, writing reports/preparing the presentation are also project tasks and should be listed.
 * The report should not be longer than 2 pages in 11 point font Times New Roman.
-* Marks will be awarded for the organization of the report contents (20%), clarity of project goal/research questions (30%), completeness of workflow/methods (40%) and organization of project timeline (10%)
-* There will be no marks deducted for addition of or lack of any challenges/errors, but professionalism of the assessment of limitations and problems will contribute to workflow and report organization marks.
-* Progress report should be uploaded to github and the link should be sent to the instructors as a direct message on Piazza.
-Please do not send direct emails.
+* This report along with the Rmarkdown document for analysis (all merged in one pdf file) should be uploaded to Canvas.

 **Part 3:** Oral Presentations
 * A presentation (up to 8 minutes) of your project, to be pre-recorded and uploaded to Youtube, which should include the following sections: